Chicano Park: The takeover

 The final straw came on April 22, 1970.
-On his way to school, a community member, San Diego City College student, and Brown Beret member named Mario Solis noticed bulldozers next to the area designated for the park.
+On his way to school, a community member, San Diego City College student and Brown Beret member named Mario Solis noticed bulldozers next to the area designated for the park.
 When he inquired about the nature of the work being undertaken, he was shocked to discover that, rather than a park, the crew was preparing to build a parking lot next to a building that would be converted into a California Highway Patrol station.

 Solis went door-to-door to spread the news of the construction.
 At school, he alerted the students of Professor Gil Robledo's Chicano studies class, who printed fliers to bring more attention to the affair.
 At noon that day, Mexican-American high school students walked out of their classes to join other neighbors who had already congregated at the site.
 Some protesters formed human chains around the bulldozers, while others planted trees, flowers, and cactus.
 Solis is reported to have commandeered a bulldozer to flatten the land for planting.
-Also, notably, the flag of Aztlán was raised on an old telephone pole, marking a symbolic "reclamation" of land that was once Mexico by people of Mexican descent.
+Also, the flag of Aztlán was raised on an old telephone pole, marking a symbolic "reclamation" of land that was once Mexico by people of Mexican descent.

 There were many young people and families at the protest.
 When the crowd grew to 250, construction was called off.
 The occupation of Chicano Park lasted for twelve days while community members and city officials held meetings to negotiate the creation of a park.
 During that time, groups of people came from Los Angeles and Santa Barbara to join the occupation and express solidarity.
 The Chicano Park Steering Committee was founded by Josephine Talamantez, Victor Ochoa, Jose Gomez, and others.

 Not trusting the city and fearing that abandoning the land would be tantamount to conceding defeat, an agreement was finally reached and the Steering Committee called for an end to the occupation of the land while stationing informal picketers on the public sidewalks around the disputed terrain to provide residents with information regarding the project.
 They maintained that the park would be re-occupied if negotiations failed.

 At a meeting on April 23, a young artist named Salvador Torres, recently returned to the barrio from the College of Arts and Crafts in Oakland, shared his vision of adorning the freeway support pillars with beautiful artworks and a green belt with trees and other vegetation that would stretch all the way to the waterfront.
 For this reason, he is sometimes referred to as "the architect of the dream."
-Finally, on July 1, 1970, $21,814.96 was allocated for the development of a 1.8 acre (7,300 m²) parcel of land.
+Finally, on July 1, 1970, $21,814.96 was allocated for the development of a 1.8 acre (7,300 m2) parcel of land.